ji227/Jesse-Iriah-s-Lab-Hub/Final Project/FinalProject.md

 The system occasionally dropped serial commands during rapid color changes.
 Arduino's serial buffer (64 bytes) was overflowing when the Pi sent commands faster than Arduino could process them.
 Solution: Added 10ms delay between serial writes and implemented buffer checking.

-**Lesson:** Always consider buffer sizes and timing constraints when designing inter-device communication protocols.
+**Lesson learned:** Always consider buffer sizes and timing constraints when designing inter-device communication protocols.
 Read hardware specs before assuming unlimited throughput.

 **2. Google Speech API Latency**

 Voice commands require internet connectivity and introduce ~1 second latency due to cloud processing.
 Initial expectations of near-instant response were unrealistic - this delay is inherent to the Google Speech Recognition API.
 For truly instant response, offline speech recognition (e.g., PocketSphinx) would be necessary.

-**Lesson:** Cloud-based APIs trade latency for accuracy.
+**Lesson learned:** Cloud-based APIs trade latency for accuracy.
 For time-critical applications, investigate offline alternatives early in the design process.

 **3. Spotify API Preview Limitations**

 Spotify only provides 30-second previews for non-Premium users - this wasn't discovered until late in development.
 This significantly limited Party Mode's appeal.
 Earlier awareness would have prioritized local MP3 upload functionality.

-**Lesson:** Thoroughly read API documentation and test limitations before building features that depend on third-party services.
+**Lesson learned:** Thoroughly read API documentation and test limitations before building features that depend on third-party services.

 **4. 3D Print Tolerances**

 The sphere diffuser required multiple print iterations to achieve a friction-fit.
 First attempt with 100mm cutout was too loose; second at 98mm was too tight.
 Final version at 99mm worked perfectly.

-**Lesson:** Always account for print tolerances and material shrinkage.
+**Lesson learned:** Always account for print tolerances and material shrinkage.
 Build in adjustment mechanisms or plan for iterative prototyping.

 ---